By Susan Teitelman, Herbalist and Certified Holistic Nutritionist

 1. Need not greed!
 Never take more than you need.
 Only gather what you intend to use.
 If you do end up with more than you can use, share the fresh herb or the finished product with those who need it.

 2. Do not over harvest.
 Gather from areas of abundance and health.
-Make sure there is plenty of the plant you intend to wildcraft in one area so the population will not become depleted, and leave enough for the area to regenerate.
+When wildcrafting, make sure there is plenty of the plant you intend to wildcraft in one area so the population will not become depleted, and leave enough for the area to regenerate.
 If plants look sick, leave them alone.
 Be conscious of whether the plant is an annual or perennial.
 Don’t dig up the whole plant unless you absolutely must.

 3. Avoid threatened or endangered plants.
 Know the threatened plants in your area before you harvest, and avoid contributing to the endangerment of plants and habitat.
 You can stay informed by consulting United Plant Savers’ Species-At-Risk list.